 Coordinated by: NGDO Coordination Group - Spain

-Journalists Caddy Adzuba and Gemma Parellada come together for a discussion that will shed light on (…)
+Journalists Caddy Adzuba and Gemma Parellada come together for a discussion that will shed light on the everyday (…)

-The 2030 Agenda proposes a new social contract to promote a renewal of the government structures that (…)
+The 2030 Agenda proposes a new social contract to promote a renewal of the government structures that rule our world (…)